 It appears that clothing made of cotton or cotton/linen and cotton/silk

-blends was not entirely unknown, although the production of cotton is
+blends was not entirely unknown, although the production of cotton

+the far east.
 Merchants in Egypt exported flax, dyes and cotton

 fibres.
 It is not unusual during that period to see references

 to clothing made entirely or partially of cotton.